Lou Perez

 What Does a Construction Safety Officer Do?

-Protectors, Educators, and Team Players: The Many Hats of a Safety Officer
+The Many Roles of a Safety Officer

 How to Become a Safety Officer in Construction